-Accordingly the management system in its entirety is not considered to meet SG80.
+Accordingly the management system in its entirety is not considered to meet SG80 and a score of 75 was assigned.
 A condition is therefore required.

-By the third annual surveillance audit the client shall provide information that demonstrates consultation processes in all the management systems provide opportunity for all interested and affected parties to be involved.
+By the third annual surveillance audit, the client shall provide information that demonstrates consultation processes in all the management systems, providing opportunities for all interested and affected parties to be involved.